Screening for colorectal cancer in patients with a family history of colorectal cancer

 - University of Washington School of Medicine

-Colorectal cancer results from both genetic and environmental factors and their interaction.
+Colorectal cancer (CRC) results from both genetic and environmental factors and their interaction.
 Genetic predisposition is the dominant risk factor for a small proportion of individuals; however, environmental factors (including diet, exercise, smoking, and obesity) are stronger risk factors in most people [1,2].
-A family history of colorectal cancer is common among the general population.
-In the United States, about 5 percent of adults (aged 20 to 79 years) report having a first or second-degree relative with colorectal cancer ; other countries have reported rates that are somewhat higher, with one study from the Netherlands reporting that 11.7 percent of adults aged 30 to 70 years had at least one first-degree relative with colorectal cancer .
-This rate increases with age, reflecting the increasing chance that relatives will develop colorectal cancer as they get older.
+A family history of CRC is common among the general population.
+In the United States, between 5 and 10 percent of adults (aged 20 to 79 years) report having a first-degree relative with CRC ; other countries have reported rates that are somewhat higher, with one study from the Netherlands reporting that 11.7 percent of adults aged 30 to 70 years had at least one first-degree relative with CRC .
+This rate increases with age, reflecting the increasing chance that relatives will develop CRC as they get older.

-One in four patients with colorectal cancer are at moderately increased risk because of a family history .
-Approximately 3 to 4 percent of patients with newly-diagnosed colorectal cancer have very high risk due to a cancer susceptibility syndrome caused by one of two autosomal dominant, highly penetrant genetic mutations:
+One in four patients with CRC are at moderately increased risk because of a family history .
+Approximately 3 to 4 percent of patients with newly diagnosed CRC have very high risk due to a cancer susceptibility syndrome caused by one of two autosomal dominant, highly penetrant genetic mutations:

-●Familial adenomatous polyposis (FAP) accounts for less than 1 percent of colorectal cancers; cancers are preceded by hundreds of polyps throughout the colon.
+●Familial adenomatous polyposis (FAP) accounts for less than 1 percent of CRC; cancers are preceded by hundreds of polyps throughout the colon.
 (See "Clinical manifestations and diagnosis of familial adenomatous polyposis".)

 - Little J, Faivre J. Family history, metabolic gene polymorphism, diet and risk of colorectal cancer.
 Eur J Cancer Prev 1999; 8 Suppl 1:S61.